Tamala 2010: A Punk Cat in Space

-TAMALA 2010: A Punk Cat in Space is a 2002 Japanese animated film written, directed and featuring music by the two-person team t.o.L ("trees of Life"), known individually as K. and kuno.
+TAMALA 2010: A Punk Cat in Space is a 2002 Japanese avant-garde animated film written, directed and featuring music by the two-person team t.o.L ("trees of Life"), known individually as K. and kuno.
 The film features both 2D and 3D computer animation, and is mostly black-and-white.
-The characters, designed by t.o.L and Kentarō Konpon, are reminiscent of Sanrio's Hello Kitty and 1960's anime and manga such as Astro Boy.
+The characters, designed by t.o.L and Kentarō Konpon, are reminiscent of Sanrio's Hello Kitty and 1960s anime and manga such as Astro Boy.

-TAMALA2010 was originally envisioned as the first episode of a trilogy – the latter two parts were given the working titles TAMALA IN ORION (which would chronicle Tamala's search for her real mother) and TATLA (which was to explore the character of Tatla in greater depth).
-A colour TV series was also planned, with the working title TAMALA IN SPACE.
-As of 2020, none of these has surfaced – instead there have been two shorter works, the t.o.L written and directed TAMALA ON PARADE and TAMALA'S "WILD PARTY" – three short stories from different writers, storyboarded and directed by Shūichi Kohara and animated by Studio 4°C. Both of these are included on the TAMALA ON PARADE DVD, released in Japan in August 2007.
-This DVD does not have English subtitles.